andrewjrubi/CaseStudy/README.md

 * How did the idea for the company (or project) come about?

-Based on the idea of using new technology to enable a circular economy Empower was founded in January 2018 with a vision to empower people to create a cleaner and better world.
+Based on the idea of using new technology to enable a circular economy Empower was created with the vision to empower people to create a cleaner and better world.
 Empower is building a global plastic waste ecosystem based on the same philosophy as the Norwegian bottle deposit system.
-By giving plastic waste a value we can both stop leakage of plastic into the environment and cost-efficiently incentivize collection of leaked waste.
-By tracking it and making digital inventories we also ensure that the most of it is reused and recycled.
+By giving plastic waste a value they plan to both stop leakage of plastic into the environment, and cost-efficiently incentivize collection of leaked waste.
+By tracking it and making digital inventories, Empower also ensures that the most of it is reused and recycled.
 [Empower.eco](empower.eco/about)

 * How is the company funded?
 How much funding have they received?